-Shaker kitchens have become a classic thanks to their clean lines and proportioned frame and inset panel design.
-Any ornamentation is minimal: a tapered post leg for a kitchen island; a gentle curve to a window valance; a subtle mitered edge to a light valance or crown.
-Cherry and maple, simply finished with either furniture wax or oil in warm wood tones, were historically popular.
-Today's Shaker kitchen components are just as likely to be foil-wrapped, painted or stained.
+Shaker kitchens have become classic in home design thanks to their clean lines, well-proportioned frames, and inset panel design.
+Any ornamentation is minimal.
+You might see things like a tapered post leg for a kitchen island, a gentle curve to a window valance, or a subtle mitered edge on a light valance or crown.
+Cherry and maple solid woods, simply finished with either furniture wax or oil in warm wood tones, were historically popular.
+However, today's Shaker kitchen components are just as likely to be laminate-wrapped, painted, or stained.

 Finishing Off Your Shaker Kitchen

 Quartz and granite are typically the first choices when it comes to current kitchen countertop materials in a Shaker kitchen.
 A more historically accurate cook space, however, would feature soapstone with edges that were squared and polished.
 And the flooring was typically varnished, wide timber planks or stone.
 The walls and ceilings were usually white or cream

 Color was introduced through simple woven fabrics that featured gingham or check.
 If the cabinetry, paneling, or pegboards were painted, the shades were limited to those that could be produced from local clays and plants, such as terra cotta, earthy pinks, ochre, and olive green.
 Cabinet pulls and pegs were turned wood or hand-forged metal.